OpenEvalProject/evals/manuscripts/elife-85767/v1/manuscript.md

 While in Experiment 2 the decision threshold in the Baseline environment was lower than the other two environments, and non-decision time (t0) higher than in the ‘(Dis)Trust’, these differences are not replicated in Experiment 3.
 More importantly, neither decision threshold nor non-decision time differed between the ‘(Dis)Trust’ and ‘(Dis)Like’ environments (see Tables 1 and 2 and Supplementary files 13 and 14 for HDI comparisons).

 Model parameters could be successfully recovered with data simulated using group-level parameters from Experiments 2 and 3 separately (for details, see Materials and methods, see Figure 6b, d, Supplementary files 19 and 20).
 This was done by fitting the model to simulated data, in the same way as for the experimental data.
 We sampled 2000 times from the posteriors, discarding the first 500 as burn in.
 The same pattern of results was reproduced with the simulated data as with real participants’ data (Figure 7).
 For each experiment, we ran two separate one-way ANOVAs to assess the effect of type of feedback on discernment: one for the real data and one for the simulated data.
 We remind the reader that we entered responses into our DDM as either ‘veracity-promoting’ (true post shared or false post skipped) or ‘veracity-obstructing’ (false post shared or true post skipped).
-Thus, discernment here is calculated as:Discernment=Propveracity−promotingresponses−Propveracity−obstructingresponses
+Thus, discernment here is calculated as:

+$$
+Discernment=Prop_{veracity−promotingresponses}−Prop_{veracity−obstructingresponses}
+$$

-Which is equal to:Discernment=Proprepoststrueposts+skipsfalseposts−Proprepostsfalseposts+skipstrueposts
+Which is equal to:

+$$
+Discernment=Prop_{repoststrueposts+skipsfalseposts}−Prop_{repostsfalseposts+skipstrueposts}
+$$

 As expected, we observed an effect of type of feedback in both the simulated (Experiment 2: F(1,285) = 3.795, p = 0.024, η2 = 0.026; Experiment 3: F(1,388) = 7.843, p = 0.001, η2 = 0.039, Figure 7b, d), and the experimental data (Experiment 2: F(1,287) = 7.049, p = 0.001, η2 = 0.047; Experiment 3: F(1,388) = 11.166, p < 0.001, η2 = 0.054).
 That is, discernment was higher in ‘(Dis)Trust’ environments relative to ‘(Dis)Like’ environments or no feedback environments (Figure 7a, c, see Supplementary files 21 and 22 for pairwise comparisons and Supplementary file 23 for correlations between real and recovered individual-level parameters).